 For the Frosting

-- In the bowl of a stand mxier fitted with the paddle attachment, beat the butter and vanilla on medium speed until smooth and creamy, about 2 minutes.½ cup unsalted butter, 1 teaspoon pure vanilla extract
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed until smooth and creamy, about 2 minutes.½ cup unsalted butter

 - Reduce to low speed and slowly add the powdered sugar and apple pie spice a little at a time.2½ cups powdered sugar, 1 teaspoon apple pie spice